auth0/universal-login/packages/auth0-acul-js/README.md

 ### Raise an issue

-To provide feedback or report a bug, please [raise an issue on our issue tracker](https://github.com/auth0/universal-login/issues).
+To provide feedback or report bug, please [raise an issue on our issue tracker](https://github.com/auth0/universal-login/issues).

 ### Vulnerability Reporting